martlaak-gmail/flickrsync/README.md

 -h, --help -- Print this help, then exit

-Note that the folder can be long path but only last folder name is used as Flickr set name
+Note, that the folder can be long path but only last folder name is used as Flickr set name

 ## Examples
 ```flickrsync -s /data/photos/Wedding```